 “I suck at it.”

-She chuckled, cupped her hand over the receiver to say something to Bryan, and then returned.
-“Bryan wants to know if you’ve broken any bones.”
+She chuckled, cupped her hand over the receiver to say something to Bryan, then returned with, “Bryan wants to know if you’ve broken any bones.”

 Ben groaned.
 “No. Tell him he’s the only gimp in the family.”